EleutherAI/gpt-neox/README.md

 ## Monitoring

-In addition to storing logs locally, we provide built-in support for two popular experiment monitoring Weights & Biases
+In addition to storing logs locally, we provide built-in support for two popular experiment monitoring systems: [Weights & Biases](wandb.com) and [Tensorboard](https://tensorboard.dev/).

-### Weights & Biases
+### WandB

-EleutherAI is currently using [Weights & Biases to record experiments](https://wandb.ai/eleutherai/neox).
-If you are logged into Weights & Biases on your machine - you can do this by executing `wandb login` - your runs will automatically be recorded.
-There are two optional parameters associated with Weights & Biases: `wandb_group` allows you to name the run group and `wandb_team` allows you to assign your runs to an organization or team you are a memeber of.
+EleutherAI is currently using [WandB to record our experiments](https://wandb.ai/eleutherai/neox).
+If you are logged into WandB on your machine - you can do this by executing `wandb login` - your runs will automatically be recorded.
+There are two optional parameters associated with WandB: `wandb_group` allows you to name the run group and `wandb_team` allows you to assign your runs to an organization or team you are a memeber of.

 ### Tensorboard